rmcqueen/closest-airbnb-to-attractions-finder/README.md

 # Idea
 1. ✅ Take a set of attractions and determine their coordinates
-2. Relate each attraction's coordinates to a neighborhood within the same city
+2. ✅Relate each attraction's coordinates to a neighborhood within the same city
 3. Construct a frequency table of where the key is the neighborhood name, and the value is the number of times it has appeared based on the attractions.
 For example:
 ```
 {